Cross-Curricular School Trip to Chicago and New York

 Home of the Blues and the deep-dish pizza, Chicago boasts fine shopping and a vibrant performing arts scene ensuring that there is plenty to experience in the Windy City.

-Combine with New York City for a second to none cultural experience that will wow your students.
+Combine your cross-curricular school trip to Chicago with New York City for a second-to-none cultural experience that will wow your students.

 Architecture cruise on the Chicago River